keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 `keptn.sh/metadata` annotation in your [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment)
 resource.
-The values specified in the annotation are added as key-value attributes to the workload trace.
+The comma-separated list of key-value pairs specified in the annotation is added as key-value attributes to the workload trace.

-Modify your workload (for example your YAML file containing a Deployment) adding an annotation with any metadata you prefer, for instance, to add information about a stage, you could add:
+Modify your workload (for example your YAML file containing a Deployment) adding an annotation with any metadata you prefer.
+If you want to add multiple key-value pairs, separate them with commas.
+For instance, to add information about a stage and owning team, you could add:
-`keptn.sh/metadata: "stage=dev"`.
+`keptn.sh/metadata: "stage=dev,team=my-team"`.

 To see the changes Keptn must redeploy: increment the `app.kubernetes.io/version` value (ex. if you are following our getting started guide, change the version